The Multiple Sclerosis Question

 So what is this multiple sclerosis question?
 It is the same as it’s always been.
 It’s not just one question however but an ongoing series of questions as diverse as those asking the questions.
 What is this disease and how did I get it?
 Is Multiple Sclerosis contagious?
 Will I die from it?
 If I must live with this disease how can I do that?
 Will I have to quit my job or stop my activities?
 Can multiple sclerosis be cured?
 Is there anything I can do, or are there any medicines that I can take to ease my symptoms?
 The above common list of questions and concerns is the multiple sclerosis question in synopsis.
-It’s the same basic list of questions for almost every disease.
+It’s the same basic list of questions for almost every condition or disease.

 What is Multiple Sclerosis?

 Multiple Sclerosis (MS) is a neurological or central nervous system disorder that exhibits abnormalities in the brain and spinal cord.
 MS is often referred to as an auto immune disease because it attacks its own healthy nerves, such as the myelin sheath that protects many of the nerves in the brain and spinal cord.
 When there is an abnormality present in the brain or spinal cord the myelin sheath that protects the nerves begins to deteriorate and unpredictable problems and symptoms can occur throughout the body.

 A simple word pictorial explanation is of a nerve with damaged or faulty myelin sheath protection likened to a basic electrical wire without insulation, sparking and shorting out.
 When the myelin sheath or pictorial wire example shorts out, nerve signals to various parts of the body are delayed, interrupted or halted indefinitely depending on the severity of the damage.

 What Are The Symptoms of Multiple Sclerosis?